On Jan 31, 2007, the President of the United States gave his speech on the

 economic activities and more job losses.
 In order to avoid higher

-unemployment and social instability, the government has to raise more debt
+unemployment rates and social instability, the government would to raise

-to fund spending and welfare support by raising the interest rate which will
+more debt to fund spending and welfare support by raising the

 increase the cost of money, reduce corporate profits and slow economic